Luminate (company): Nielsen Music

-Tracking

 Sales data from cash registers is collected from 14,000 retail, mass merchant, and non-traditional (on-line stores, venues, digital music services, etc.) outlets in the United States, Canada, UK and Japan.

 The requirements for reporting sales to Nielsen Music are that the store has Internet access and a point of sale (POS) inventory system.
 Submission of sales data must be in the form of a text file consisting of all the UPCs sold and the quantities per UPC on a weekly basis.
-Sales collected from Monday-Sunday or Sunday-Saturday are reported every Monday and made available to subscribers every Wednesday.
+Sales collected from Monday–Sunday or Sunday–Saturday are reported every Monday and made available to subscribers every Wednesday.
 Anyone selling a music product with its own UPC or ISRC may register that product to be tracked by Luminate.

-Sales calculation

 Not all retailers participate in the SoundScan program, so total CD sales are projected from the collected data using a statistical calculation called "weighting".
 This assigns a multiplier to each category of stores, to compensate for the number of similar stores not covered by the sampling program.
 Sales in each category are multiplied accordingly.

 Such a system is vulnerable to exploitation if it is known which stores are included in the sampling program.
 To inflate their reported chart sales, some indie labels were reported to purposefully target stores in the program for on-site sales promotions.
 Also, other labels were found shipping boxes of their CDs to be scanned by complicit retailers in the program.

-Impact

 The incorporation of SoundScan tracking by the Billboard charting system was cited by the industry as a possible cause of the early '90s popularization of alternative music in the United States.
 An explanation floated was that the previous call system under-represented marginal genres.
 Under SoundScan, more accurate data on alternative music sales allowed these acts to appear higher in the Billboard charts than before, and their chart success helped increase the genre's popularity.
 In addition, SoundScan sales data quickly found use in the promotion departments at major record labels, to persuade radio station music directors to play tracks by high-selling alternative artists such as Nirvana.

+Alpha Data

+Alpha Data (formerly, but commonly known as BuzzAngle Music) was a music analytics firm which provided statistics for the music industry, including record sales and music streaming.

+TVtracker

+TVtracker, founded in 1999 by Mark Hoebich, tracks and analyzes all aspects of U.S. filmed entertainment, including television, feature film and digital entertainment, with coverage of everything from pilot pickups and series orders to motion picture development and post-production.
+The company evolved into Variety Business Intelligence and operates as Luminate Film & TV.